yang-sec/SocialDisaster/README.md

 ```
 python3 processRawJSON.py
 ```
-It will parse the ras JSON file and generate a numpy array for data analysis and NLP tasks.
+It will parse the raw JSON file and generate a numpy array for data analysis and NLP tasks.

 ## Earthquake crawler